sacridini/Awesome-Geospatial/README.md

 * [CityEngine-Twitter](https://github.com/urschrei/CityEngine-Twitter) - Visualise Twitter activity using a procedurally-generated 3D city model.
 * [PostGIS Preview](https://github.com/NYCPlanning/labs-postgis-preview) - A lightweight node api and frontend for quickly previewing PostGIS queries.
 * [BlenderGIS](https://github.com/domlysz/BlenderGIS) - Blender addons to make the bridge between Blender and geographic data.
+* [circlize](https://github.com/jokergoo/circlize) - Circular visualization in R. Circular layout is an efficient way for the visualization of huge amounts of information.

 ## Tools